Solid wall retrofit insulation:

 • Assess any planning constraints.

-• Identify any unique local factors that might effect durability of cladding system (eg susceptibility to damage, particularly inclement weather conditions etc.)
+• Identify any unique local factors that might effect durability of cladding systems (eg susceptibility to damage, wind loading, sea water etc.)

 |B Feasibility / Briefing||• Determine the exposure zone of the site in accordance with BS 8104